f4pga/prjxray/minitests/litex/README.md

 ```
 export PATH="crosstool-ng/riscv32-unknown-elf/bin:$(PATH)"
 ```
+The python scripts used for generating the top HDL have been placed in the `scripts` directory of a given target.

-The following command will generate HDL code for the LiteX SoC with DRAM and Ethernet support for the Arty board target:
+To generate the HDL code simply change the working directory to the chosen target and call the script, e.g.:

 ```
-cd litex/litex/boards/targets
+cd base/arty/scripts
-./arty.py --cpu-type vexriscv --cpu-variant linux --with-ethernet --no-compile-software --no-compile-gateware
+./base_arty.py --no-compile-software --no-compile-gateware
 ```

-You can choose which synthesis tool generate the design for.
-This can be done via the additional `--synth-mode` option of the `arty.py` script.
-The default is `vivado` but you can change it and specify `yosys`.

-Generated code will be placed in the `litex/litex/boards/targets/soc_ethernetsoc_arty` folder.
+Generated code will be placed in the `soc_base_arty` folder.